 - Preparing for the NALS ALP exam- the basic certification for legal professionals.

 Ideally, applicants should have worked in an office previously and have the recommendation of former employers.
 However, since we require a resume submission, we will also consider number of years worked and other types of work experience along with your education level.
 Serious students should send in the application materials since there is no fee to apply.
 We will contact you to discuss your specific qualifications.

 When does the program begin?

-The program course dates are timed so that the last class ends shortly before the ALS Exam is held.
+The program course dates are timed so that the last class ends shortly before the ALP Exam is held.
 Contact us for specific dates beyond what is posted on the website.

 When do classes meet?

 The legal portion is delivered online with mandatory weekly conference calls initiated by the instructor.
 These calls are determined in advance of the start date and are conducted for each cohort on a specified day and time, Monday through Friday only.
 Students must block their time each week to participate in them.
 If students need to strengthen their skills in basic Microsoft™ Office, the administrative skills portion of the course is held on site during the day.